scalableminds/webknossos-wrap/matlab/README.md

 # webKNOSSOS Wrapper for MATLAB
-This directory contains the code needed to create, read, write, and compress webKNOSSOS wrapper datasets from within MATLAB.
+This directory contains the code for creating, reading, writing, and compressing webKNOSSOS wrapper datasets from within MATLAB.
+This library is used in production at the Max Plack Institute for Brain Research since mid-2017.

 ## Example
 ```